This text is translated into Russian by google automatic human level neural machine.

 At the beginning of 2016, at a meeting with Vladimir Putin, the head of Aeroflot, Vitaly Savelyev, said that during the program on flat fares, the growth of passenger traffic in the Far East amounted to 43 percent.
 “We cannot widely use the“ flat ”fare, otherwise we will simply undermine the competition in the market and put our colleagues in a difficult position - other Russian airlines that operate in the same areas,” he said at the same time.

-This assumption was not groundless.
-The Transaero company, which also made flights to the Far Eastern direction, left the market.
-And although the fleet of ships "Transaero" moved to the "daughter" of "Aeroflot" airline "Russia", the volume of traffic on the "flat" tariffs this is not reflected.
-Russia made flights to the Far East at commercial rates.
+This assumption was not unfounded.
+The Transaero company, which also made flights to the Far East, left the market.
+And although the fleet of Transaero ships was transferred to Aeroflot's subsidiary, Rossiya Airlines, this did not affect the volume of traffic at flat rates.
+Rossiya made flights to the Far East at commercial rates.

 At the end of 2017, Saveliev, at his next meeting with the President, put forward a proposal from 2018, to transfer “Russia” to a “flat” tariff.
 According to him, this would allow providing an additional 900 thousand seats on the Far Eastern routes.
 “The only thing that will be a slight difference in prices, given that Aeroflot is a premium segment, we will raise the tariff to the Far East from 22 thousands back and forth to 25 thousands.
 And the airline "Russia" will start flying at our current flat fare in 22 thousands of rubles back and forth, "said Vitaly Sovelev.
 Putin supported this proposal.